HKRamsden/ERAUPolyVerif/README.md

 - Isabella Acosta
 - Davian Rosario-Ortiz

-All progress and tutorials for downloading / working with our software will be listed here.
+All progress and tutorials for downloading/working with our software will be listed here.

 Current Tutorials:
 - Landscape Modeling (By William Reimer)
   - https://youtu.be/z5UC9gxLsIs?si=T1pbQVH9BviECOF9

 Sprint Information:
-- Sprint 1: 17 Septermber - 26 September, Completed
+- Sprint 1: 17 September - 26 September, Completed
   - Managerial:
     - Decide on the primary intersection
     - Establish GitHub page